vmware-archive/vmware-pks-deploy/bootstrap/README.md

   * a vCenter to which this machine can connect
   * ovftool (optional: only needed if you need to capture an OVF after bootstrapping)
 * DHCP for the network the bootstrap VM will be created on
-* a default recource pool into which we will install the bootstrap VM
+* a default resource pool into which we will install the bootstrap VM

-## Preperation
+## Preparation

 ### user-data (optional)